 - 20 g skim milk powder or nonfat dry milk powder (I use Bob’s Red Mill; for vegan, use coconut milk powder; avoid soy milk powder as the dough does not rise well)

-- 25 g unsalted butter (room temperature; for vegan, use Miyoko’s)
+- 25 g unsalted butter (room temperature; plus more to grease the pans, or use cooking spray; for vegan, use Miyoko’s)

 - 15 g toasted black sesame seeds (1 Tbsp of sesame seeds is 7.5 g)